sanjaysrikakulam/alpine-apache/README.md

 When you start the alpine-pache image, you can adjust the configuration of the instance by enabling or disabling one or more environment variable in the docker-compose file

 * Add the variable name and value under the environment section
-* The possible environment variables can be found in this [docker-compose-template] (https://github.com/sanjaysrikakulam/alpine-apache/blob/master/apache/docker-compose-template/docker-compose.yml) file
+* The possible environment variables can be found in this [docker-compose-template](https://github.com/sanjaysrikakulam/alpine-apache/blob/master/apache/docker-compose-template/docker-compose.yml) file

 ## SSL Certificates

-* As specified earlier, you will have to either provide a self signed certificate and a key file or one signed by a proper CA. You will have to add them to *certs* directory in a specific format *SERVERNAME-cert.pem* and *SERVERNAME-key.pem*
+* As specified earlier, you will have to either provide a self signed certificate and a key file or the one signed by a proper CA. You will have to add them to *certs* directory in a specific format *SERVERNAME-cert.pem* and *SERVERNAME-key.pem*

 # Issues